 The only time our furry guests will meet with other dogs is during our activities, if they get along well with others.
 If your pup prefers to be by them self or doesn't do well with others, that is not a problem!
-We can do private activities for 1$ extra, and they would be by them self the entire time.
+We can do private activities for 2$ extra, and they would be by them self and a staff member the entire time.
 Dogs do not share water as it is located within their own kennel space.
 Water will not be placed in the play yards as to limit the possibility of sickness spreading in the kennel.
 Cats and dogs will never mingle at our facility, and cats who are boarded separately also will not be allowed out together.
 Kitty enrichment involves one-on-one time to freely explore the whole cat room and receive snuggles during the cleaning and feeding process.

 Can you keep my own food?
 Even refrigerated or frozen items?

 We are more than happy to use food that you provide!
 We are also more than able to keep foods cold and even frozen.

 Do you have air conditioning?
 How do you maintain reasonable temperatures through the seasons?